2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: RB, OL, LB

-Running back was the most glaring need for the Raiders, who had Sincere McCormick and Zamir White only before signing the veteran Raheem Mostert in the offseason.
+Running back was the most glaring need for the Raiders, who had only had Sincere McCormick and Zamir White before signing the veteran Raheem Mostert in the offseason.
 Las Vegas was at the bottom of the league last season in most running back categories.
-While its offense has more holes, it found an immediate impact player.
+While its offense has more holes, it found an immediate can’t-miss impact player.

 Fantasy impact?
-New head coach Pete Carroll loves running the ball and Jeanty mirrors some positive skillsets Marshawn Lynch possessed.
-Jeanty will be the Week 1 starter and should be drafted in every format.
+New head coach Pete Carroll loves running the ball and Jeanty mirrors some traits that Marshawn Lynch possessed.
+Jeanty will be the Week 1 starter and will likely be a first-round pick in fantasy football.
+Don’t overthink this one.

 Pick 7, New York Jets – T Armand Membou